Helpline 1800 18 7263

 If you are concerned that you, or someone you know, may have Depression or an Anxiety disorder, and want to speak to someone confidentially, contact the SANE Help Centre on 1800 18 SANE (7263) or call the Kidney Health Information Service on 1800 682 531.

 Depression and Anxiety can affect how you make decisions regarding your treatment.
 As a patient on dialysis is actively involved in their day-to-day treatment regarding fluid intake and diet, you need to have a clear mind in order to make the best decisions.
-Depression and Anxiety can cloud thinking, making decision-making difficult.
-They can mean you put off decisions, or even make unwise ones.
+Depression and Anxiety can impact thinking, making decision-making difficult.

 Depression and Anxiety are not good for your physical health generally.
 They can affect immune function, making you more vulnerable to illness and infection.
 People with Depression and Anxiety report more general physical discomfort and see their GPs over twice as often as the general population.
 They may also affect how well people respond to dialysis.